-Boiled quail eggs will be a bit more difficult to peel than a chicken egg, but because they are now firm, the membrane does not pose as much of a problem as it did as a raw egg.
+Boiled quail eggs will be a bit more difficult to peel than a chicken egg.
+Because they are now firm, the membrane does not pose as much of a problem as a raw egg.

-Imagine using your small hard-boiled quail eggs in salads, sandwiches, as a garnish, pickled, and as poppable deviled eggs.
+Imagine using your small hard-boiled eggs in salads.
+Also in sandwiches as a garnish, pickled, and as poppable deviled eggs.
 Yum!

 How to Use Quail Eggs for Baking

-Overall, quail eggs aren’t much different than other types of eggs we consume daily.
+Overall, these eggs aren’t much different than other types of eggs we consume daily.
 With that being said, they do have their benefits.